 Most Beautiful Provence Villages #7 Fontaine-De-Vaucluse

-Goult was another charming village that we visited.
+Goult was another charming Provence village that we visited during our trip to south of France.
 Located in Parc Naturel Regional du Luberon, it too shares the beautiful pastel colored houses, stone cobbled streets and beautiful blooming shrubbery that is the characteristic of all Provencal villages.
 The added bonus was a windmill sighting near the parking lot (most villages have designated parking although street parking is not that bad either) as well as a friendly pooch who followed us all over.

-Gordes is one of the most popular villages in the Luberon region and comprises of stone and ochre houses with an yellow tint perched atop a hill.
+Gordes is one of the most popular villages in the Luberon region, one of the best places to visit in south of France and comprises of stone and ochre houses with an yellow tint perched atop a hill.
 Gordes is also home to the famous Senanque Abbey, which people from all over the world flock to for the lavender fields surrounding it.
 Drones are strictly prohibited here and the Abbey is closed on Sundays.
 Being super late to Provence, the lavender field had pretty much dried up when we visited but we still got some good photos on a quiet Sunday morning (see the very first one at the beginning of this post).
 While driving towards the Abbey, keep an eye out for a lookout point from where you can see this gorgeous view of the village.

 Most Beautiful Provence Villages #10 Lacoste